-A House in multiple occupation (HMO) is a property occupied by more than one household.
-Properties that are occupied by five or more people, and are three or more stories must have a licence.
-From 1 October 2018, properties that are occupied by five or more, regardless of the number of storeys, must have a licence.
+A house in multiple occupation (HMO) is a property occupied by more than one household.
+Properties that are occupied by five or more, regardless of the number of storeys, must have a licence.

 Go to the National HMO network website for a more detailed explanation of the types of HMOs under the Housing Act 2004.

 HMOs must provide certain facilities for use by the tenants.
-Specific requirements can be downloaded in the prescribed standards for Houses in Multiple Occupation.
-You will find these in the appropriate council below.
+You can download specific requirements in the Prescribed standards for Houses in Multiple Occupation documents for your council below.

-Fire Safety guidance is provided at Gov.uk fire safety guidance.
+Fire Safety guidance is provided on Gov.uk.
 We work alongside our colleagues at East Sussex Fire and Rescue to ensure compliance in all areas.
 Please contact us if you require further advice.

-If you live in and HMO and are concerned about the standards, or your landlord is not undertaking repairs you can report this to us for investigation.
+If you live in an HMO and are concerned about the standards, or your landlord is not undertaking repairs you can report this to us for investigation.

 Check if a property is licensed